 Introduction - New HampshireKnown for its state motto, "Live Free or Die", New Hampshire is a small but politically influential state in the Northeast region of the United States.
 What makes this state so politically important is the fact that New Hampshire is the first state to hold national primaries.
 Those who vote throughout the country tend to be influenced by the results of New Hampshire's voting results.
 Geographically, New Hampshire borders Canada to the north, the Atlantic Ocean to the east in addition to bordering the northeast states of Vermont, Maine and Massachusetts.
 When looking for quick facts and information about the state, both kids and adults will find the easy to read format below helpful.
 Where did New Hampshire get its name from and why do the temperatures there fluctuate so much?
-You'll find the answers to these and many other interesting facts about New Hampshire below.
+You'll find the answers to these and many other interesting facts about New Hampshire the lists below.

 Click here for a great selection of Amazon.com books about New Hampshire.